 What is a temper tantrum?

-A tantrum usually lasts between two and 15 minutes.
-If your child is having violent tantrums that last longer than 15 minutes, it may be a sign of a more serious problem, and you should discuss your child’s tantrums with your pediatrician.
+Tantrums usually last between two and 15 minutes.
+Violent tantrums that last longer than 15 minutes may be a sign of a more serious problem.
+If your child has lengthy, violent outbursts, talk to your healthcare provider.

 What are the signs of a temper tantrum?

 - Kick, hit and pinch.

 - Tense their body or go limp.

 What should I do if my child throws a tantrum?

 Try these strategies during your child’s temper tantrum: